 VoIP phone systems are more affordable, accessible, portable, and scalable than landlines.
 Your employees can use these phone systems anywhere they have an internet connection, making them ideal for remote work.
 As a result, many businesses are making the switch to VoIP phone systems.

-Next, you will need to choose your VoIP service provider.
+First, you’ll need to hire a VoIP service provider.
 This is the company that will sell you the hardware that makes up your VoIP technology, manage the software that allows you to make calls over the internet, and help you integrate your existing programs into your new VoIP network.

 We recommend making a list of potential service providers, then looking into the types of VoIP phone systems they offer.
 After you identify a few providers with the right systems, you can narrow your options to one within your budget.